vanshg/MacAssistant/README.md

 You will also need to obtain OAuth credentials from Google.
 Go to [Google Developer Console](console.developers.google.com) and create a new project.
 Then, enable the `Google Assistant` API.
 Finally generate new OAuth credentials (select device type `Other`).
 Download the json file by clicking the button on the right.
 Finally, rename the file to `google_oauth.json` and place it in your project.

 ## Contributing
 Please feel free to contribute to this project.
 I welcome all contributions and pull requests.
+There is a list of pending things that need to be worked on in the `TODO.md` file.

 ## License
 MIT License